LeastAuthority/leastauthority.com/docs/recoveryhowto.rst

 =======================

   The disaster recovery process consists of a series of function calls.
   These functions are used in the signup process.
-For the recovery situation we are prepared for here the functions from "deploy_EC2_instance" to the end of the signup.py module must all be called for all destroyed server/accounts.
+In the case of the recovery situation we are prepared for, the functions from "deploy_EC2_instance" to the end of the signup.py module must all be called for all destroyed server/accounts.

   This will need scripting if it's ever actually used, in which case this doc will serve as a useful reference.
 I've listed the data necessary for these